Every pub package needs some metadata so it can specify its

 authors should be used with a YAML list if more than one

-Weizenbaum) or a name and an email address (e.g.
+Natalie Weizenbaum) or a name and an email address

-authors: - Nathan Weizenbaum <email@example.com> - Bob Nystrom <firstname.lastname@example.org>
+authors: - Natalie Weizenbaum <email@example.com> - Bob Nystrom <firstname.lastname@example.org>

-If anyone uploads your package to pub.dartlang.org, your email address will be public.
+If anyone uploads your package to pub.dartlang.org, your email address is public.

 This should be a URL pointing to the website for your package.
-For hosted packages, this URL will be linked from the package’s page.
+For hosted packages, this URL is linked from the package’s page.
 While this is technically optional please do provide one.
 It helps users understand where your package is coming from.
-If nothing else, you can always use the URL where you host the source code: GitHub, code.google.com, whatever.
+If nothing else, you can always use the URL where you host the source code, such as GitHub.

 Some packages may have a site that hosts documentation separate from the main